ST. CROIX INSIGHTS

 In this blog, we’re discussing how just having a will may not be enough.
-Even the most updated, will may not be enough depending on your intentions and investments.
+Even the most updated, may not be enough depending on your intentions and investments.

 Many times, without extra steps, some or even a majority of your assets could be distributed against your wishes as outlined in your will.
 Examples are:

 - 401(k) Plan: If you’re married, regardless of your intentions in your will, generally your 401(k) assets will transfer to your spouse.

 - Regardless of when the account was established (even if it was prior to walking down the aisle AND even if you have a prenuptial), your spouse becomes the sole beneficiary to your 401(k) if you name them as the beneficiary.
 Time to check to see who is the beneficiary of your retirement accounts.